oopschen/IPV6TunnelHelper/README.md

 Where it from?
 ===
 It is not easy to use service like **Google**, **Facebook** and **Forbidden websites** at China mainland.
 The idea happens to me the moment i saw the ipv6 tunnel -- the GFW may not filter ipv6 tunnel for safety.
 Then i do it and it works.
+Though, some sites like **Youtube** do not work.

 Prerequest
 ===
 1. register at [tunnelbroker][tunel]
 2. modify path, username and password in scripts *win7open.bat*, *win7close.bat*.
 3. [python][pydown]\(>=2.6\) installed

+For Linux
+===
+you need iproute2 preinstalled